 If the work agreement between employer and employee has been dissolved due to various reasons, for example, notice by employee, mutual agreement or dismissal, the employee leaves the enterprise and the work relationship is terminated.
 Termination relevant data has to be entered into the system.
 Both the former 2nd level manager and the former HR business partner of the terminated employee will be notified about the termination of an employee within their area of responsibility.

-nicht im AU, AE, DE, FR, GB, SA, aber im US und CN:

 Note

-In this process the termination data can be entered by the HR Administrator or by the Line Manager.
+The termination data can be entered by the HR Administrator or by the Line Manager.
 The document describes the process using the HR Administrator.

-In case Position Management is enabled in the SuccessFactors Employee Central instance, it can be decided if the position to which the employee has been assigned during his or her appointment at the company remains active or is to be deactivated.
+In case Position Management is implemented in the SAP SuccessFactors Employee Central instance, it can be decided if the position to which the employee has been assigned during his or her appointment at the company remains active or is to be deactivated.
 In case the position remains active, it will remain without incumbent starting the first day after the termination date.
 We recommend checking explicitly whether headcount is available or not for that position and update this information manually.
 A position can be deactivated during the termination process in case no other incumbent is assigned to this position and no active lower-level positions exist below this position.
 The updated position details can be viewed.

-nicht im US, DE, FR, GB, SA, CN, aber im AU:

-In case an employee is leaving and has a time balance on a given time account it is possible for HR administrators to make financial payouts on time accounts.
-Payout can be made for either the full balances of Annual leave or Partial balance.Prerequisites
+Note

+This document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices, with country-specific details also being described.
+In the following, we will use the two-letter code for the countries, as follows:

+AE – United Arab Emirates

+AU – Australia

+CN – China

+DE – Germany

+FR – France

+GB – United Kingdom

+SA – Kingdom of Saudi Arabia

+US – United States

+Prerequisites

 This section summarizes all prerequisites needed to conduct the test in terms of system, user, master data, organizational data, and other test data and business conditions.